CogStack/CogStack-NiFi/nifi/README.md

 4. parsing the returned annotations from the response content,
 5. storing the annotations to ElasticSearch.

-The workflow is defined in `Workflow__DB-NLP-ES_[large_tables_+_bulk]_-_samples-db.xml` file.
+The template is stored in `Workflow__DB-NLP-ES_[large_tables_+_bulk]_-_samples-db.xml` file.

 # User scripts
 Apache NiFi gives users the ability to execute custom scripts inside the data flow (supported languages: Python, Groovy, Clojure, Ruby, Lua, ECMAScript).

-This custom image will use user scripts from `user-scripts` directory, where the essential ones are:
+This custom image will use provided user scripts from `user-scripts` directory, where the essential ones are:
 - `parse-db-records-for-nlp-request-bulk.groovy` - parses the records and prepares the request payload for the NLP Service,
 - `parse-anns-from-nlp-response-bulk.groovy` - parses the NLP Service response payload (annotations).

-Please note that these scripts implement parsing the records and preparing the payload to be used by the NLP Service in bulk mode.
-There are also provided scripts that process single record and document at time, yet processing documents one-by-one is a much less performant option.
+Please note that these scripts implement parsing the records and preparing the payload to be used by the NLP Service in **bulk** mode (processing many documents at once).
+There are also provided scripts that process single record and document at time, yet processing documents one-by-one can be a much less performant option.

 # Custom Drivers